donpops/REACTJS-with-Firebase/README.md

-# Basic tutorial application for Beginners in ReactJS and Firebase :)
+# Basic CRUD application for Beginners using ReactJS and Google Firebase :)